-Undergraduate students normally study for 3-4 years full time to earn their first Bachelor’s Degree.
-They can then continue on at university and do postgraduate, master’s degrees and doctorates.
+Undergraduate students normally study for three to four years full-time to earn their first Bachelor’s Degree.
+They can then continue on at university and do postgraduate, master’s degrees, and doctorates.

-Entry requirements for university courses are often quite high – commonly you need to complete year 12 and may need to score high marks to get into some programs depending on the intellectual demands and competition for each course.
+Entry requirements for university courses are often quite high.
+Usually, you need to complete year 12 and may need to score high marks to get into some programs depending on the intellectual demands and competition for each course.

 The Australian Qualifications Framework ranks university qualifications, starting with a Bachelor’s Degree, above vocational courses in terms of depth and breadth of knowledge learned.
-However, there are fundamental differences in the style of teaching that means VET courses are far more valuable than they may seem:
+However, there are fundamental differences in the style of teaching which means VET courses are far more valuable than they may seem.

 Vocational training has a distinctly different educational focus.
-VET is aimed at delivering practical, job specific skills.
-That means if you pursue a vocational education, your courses should teach you the specific knowledge and skills you need to know to perform a particular job role.
+VET is aimed at delivering practical skills that are job-specific.
+That means if you pursue vocational education, your courses should teach you the specific knowledge and skills you need to know to perform a particular job role.

 VET courses, especially at lower levels, typically have no or low entry requirements so they are suitable for just about anyone – even if you didn’t finish high school or didn’t get the grades to start the university course you’d like.